mfem/mfem/CONTRIBUTING.md

 3. To ensure the quality of the PR by making sure that the code adheres to the [Developer Guidelines](#developer-guidelines), e.g. all methods, data members, and functions have documentation, including data ownership and lifetime, new examples/miniapps have a corresponding PR in mfem/web, major features have `CHANGELOG` entries, etc.

-3. To seek help form the editors in case of difficulties.
+3. To seek help from the editors in case of difficulties.

 4. To complete the review in a timely manner: 3 weeks from assignment.